Andreas Baader

-Berndt Andreas Baader (6 May 1943 – 18 October 1977) was one of the first leaders of the West German left-wing militant organization Red Army Faction (RAF), also commonly known as the Baader-Meinhof Group.
+Berndt Andreas Baader (6 May 1943 – 18 October 1977) was a West German communist and leader of the far-left terrorist organization Red Army Faction (RAF), also commonly known as the Baader-Meinhof Group.

 Life

 Andreas Baader was born in Munich on 6 May 1943.
-He was the only child of historian and archivist Dr. Berndt Phillipp Baader and Anneliese Hermine "Nina" (Kröcher).
+He was the only child of historian and archivist Berndt Phillipp Baader and Anneliese Hermine "Nina" (Kröcher).
 Andreas was raised by his mother, aunt, and grandmother.
 Phillipp Baader served in the Wehrmacht, was captured on the Russian Front in 1945, and never returned.

 Baader was a high school dropout and a bohemian before his involvement in the Red Army Faction.
 He was one of the few members of the RAF who did not attend university.

-At the age of twenty, Baader moved from Munich to West Berlin, allegedly to do an artistic education.
+At the age of 20, Baader moved from Munich to West Berlin, allegedly to do an artistic education.
 He worked as a construction worker and unsuccessfully as a tabloid journalist.